-Figure 4 arranges the previous studies in subsection D from the viewpoints of the concepts of degree of freedom and locality.
-The Tanggaard [1997] method, one of the non-parametric methods, directly estimates discount rates corresponding to times when all cash flows of all bonds are paid.
+Figure 4 arranges the previous studies in Section II.D from the viewpoints of the concepts of degree of freedom and locality.
+The Tanggaard (1997) method, one of the non-parametric methods, directly estimates discount rates corresponding to times when all cash flows of all bonds are paid.
 Consequently, the degree of freedom of this method is much higher compared with the others.
 This method also has extremely high locality because it models the discount rate without assuming any specific functional form.
 In contrast, there are limits to the locality of the polynomial method and the parsimonious function method because they express the entire term structure of the discount function or the instantaneous forward rate as a single functional form.
 As for the degree of freedom, we can deal with polynomial methods with various degrees of freedom by changing the degree of the polynomial used in the modeling.
 This is also true of the degree of freedom of the parsimonious function method.
 For the piecewise polynomial method, the degree of freedom depends on the number of knot points.
 The degree of freedom of this method rises as the number of knot points increases; as a result, the ratio of the number of parameters contributing to the discount rate of a given maturity to the degree of freedom decreases.
 This means that the locality of the piecewise method rises as the number of knot points increases.
 Thus the locality of the piecewise polynomial method is higher compared with the localities of the polynomial method and the parsimonious function method.

-12 Like the McCulloch [1975] method, the McCulloch [1971] method also has lower locality compared with the Steeley [1991] method.
+Like the McCulloch (1975) method, the McCulloch (1971) method also has lower locality compared with the Steeley (1991) method.

-In the next section we conduct comparative analyses on the eight zero curve estimation methods introduced in subsection D. Here we briefly explain why we narrowed down the target to the eight estimation methods from among the many methods discussed in previous studies.
-The range of the previous studies on the non-parametric methods, the parsimonious function methods and the polynomial methods is somewhat narrow.
+In the next section, we conduct comparative analyses on the eight zero curve estimation methods introduced in Section II.D.
+Here we briefly explain why we narrowed down the target to the eight estimation methods from among the many methods discussed in previous studies.
+The range of the previous studies on the non-parametric methods, the parsimonious function methods, and the polynomial methods is somewhat narrow.
 Hence, we have chosen one or two representative examples of each.
 On the other hand, various piecewise polynomial methods have been proposed in previous studies.
-We include the McCulloch [1971, 1975] methods and the Steeley [1991] method which have different locality in our analysis.
-Since some of the methods with piecewise polynomials model the discount rate as in subsection D(1)(i) and (ii) and others model the instantaneous forward rate as in subsection D(1)(iii), we analyze four piecewise polynomial methods based on the McCulloch [1971, 1975] methods and the Steeley [1991] method.
-Aside from these methods, other piecewise polynomial methods include Vasicek and Fong [1982] and McCulloch and Kochin [2000].13 The localities of these methods are between or below those of the McCulloch [1971, 1975] methods and the Steeley [1991] method.
+We include the McCulloch (1971, 1975) methods and the Steeley (1991) method that have different locality in our analysis.
+Since some of the methods with piecewise polynomials model the discount rate as in Section II.D.1.a.(1) and (2) and others model the instantaneous forward rate as in Section II.D.1.b.(1), we analyze four piecewise polynomial methods based on the McCulloch (1971, 1975) methods and the Steeley (1991) method.
+Aside from these methods, other piecewise polynomial methods include Vasicek and Fong (1982) and McCulloch and Kochin (2000).13 The localities of these methods are between or below those of the McCulloch (1971, 1975) methods and the Steeley (1991) method.
 Accordingly, we do not deal with any other piecewise polynomial methods in this paper's analysis aside from the four methods specified above.